Home » Wiki » OpenSSL Commands to Check SSL Certificates: 10 Commands + Examples [2026]

 openssl x509 -in certificate.crt -noout -ext subjectAltName

-How Can You Convert Certificate Formats?
+How Do You Convert Certificate Formats?

 PEM to DER: